-Crispy homemade potato chips tossed in a spicy barbecue seasoning are easier to make at home than you think!
+Crispy Homemade BBQ Chips (Barbecue Chips) tossed in a spicy barbeque seasoning are easier to make at home than you think!
 Recipes for baked potato chips and fried potato chips provided.

-Judging by how many potato recipes I posted this month (answer: 3), you’d think the potato was my favorite vegetable.
+Judging by how many potato recipes I post, you’d think the potato was my favorite vegetable.

-I can’t say that it’s my number one favorite, but I certainly do love potatoes (case in point: see all of my potato recipes).
+I can’t say it’s my number one favorite, but I certainly do love potatoes.

 When I buy them, it’s definitely a better deal to buy a 5 pound bag rather than a few loose ones, but as you can imagine when you’re just one person, it takes a lot to use up 5 pounds.